docker-mailserver/docker-mailserver/README.md

     password:         <username1password>
     auth method:      md5 challenge-response

+# backups

+Assuming that you use `docker-compose` and a data volume container named `maildata`, you can backup your user mails like this:

+    docker run --rm \
+    --volumes-from maildata_1 \
+    -v "$(pwd)":/backups \
+    -ti tvial/docker-mailserver \
+    tar cvzf /backups/docker-mailserver-`date +%y%m%d-%H%M%S`.tgz /var/mail

 # todo

 Things to do or to improve are stored on [Github](https://github.com/tomav/docker-mailserver/issues), some open by myself.